canonical/data-science-stack/docs/how-to/enable-gpu.rst

    done

 .. note::
-   It takes some seconds for the Pod to get initialised .
-The above command returns a message like the following at the beginning:
+   It takes some seconds for the Validator Pod to get initialised.
+   The above command returns a message like the following at the beginning of the process:
    ``Error from server (BadRequest): container "nvidia-operator-validator" in pod "nvidia-operator-validator-4rq5n" is waiting to start: PodInitializing``

-Once completed, you should expect this output:
+Once completed, you should expect an output like this:

 .. code-block:: text